 The ideal shot will be of the subject species at home in the sort of natural environment where it will thrive.

 Judges will look for diversity, originality and creativity of the composition.
 Judging will be anonymous.

 The decision of the organisers is final and no correspondence will be entered into concerning the competition’s judging and organisation.

 Once the winner is announced, all ownership rights to non-successful entrants will return to those entrants.

 Judges will choose the winning shot and contact the winner privately.
 The public will not be informed of the winner until the Game Bird Habitat Stamp is launched for the appropriate year.

-Selection of winning entries for the two habitat stamps will be made by mid December 2021.
+The selection of a winning entry for the habitat stamps will be made by mid-October 2021.

 Preparation of habitat stamp & its release

-The 2023 competition which will close in November 2021 is to select the best quality game bird image (any game bird species as listed in Schedule 1 of the Wildlife Act 1953 see below, ideally in its natural habitat and/or as a pair, with chicks.
+The 2023 competition is to select the best quality game bird image out of any game bird species as listed in Schedule 1 of the Wildlife Act 1953 (Mallard, paradise shelduck, NZ shoveler, black swan, pukeko, chukkar, quail, pheasant and partridge) ideally in its natural habitat and/or as a pair, with chicks.

 The winning entry for the habitat stamp will be submitted by the New Zealand Fish and Game Council to NZ Post by mid-November 2021.